Ex-Bank Leumi execs to repay part of bonuses after U.S. tax probe

-TEL AVIV (Reuters) - Three former senior executives at Bank Leumi will return part of the bonuses they received after Israel’s second largest bank agreed a $400 million settlement with U.S. tax authorities, the company said on Monday.
+TEL AVIV, Oct 12 (Reuters) - Three former senior executives at Bank Leumi will return part of the bonuses they received after Israel’s second largest bank agreed a $400 million settlement with U.S. tax authorities, the company said on Monday.

 Leumi agreed to make the payment last December to settle two separate investigations into whether it helped American clients, largely in its Swiss unit, evade taxes.